pivot-access-ltd/bma-offline-docs/src/get-started-with-maas-5092.md

 What is "MAAS"?
 Simply put, MAAS lets you completely control physical and virtual machines from anywhere, as long as you can network-boot the machines.

-Let's install MAAS and get some machines up and running, using the MAAS CLI, and you'll understand mroe about what that means.
+Let's install MAAS and get some machines up and running, using the MAAS CLI, and you'll understand more about what that means.

 ## Installation